mapproxy/mapproxy/doc/configuration.rst

 ``add_cache_status_header``
 """"""""""""""""""""""""""""

-If set to ``true``, MapProxy add a ``Cache-Status`` HTTP header to the response, indicating if the response originated from the mapproxy response cache or from the backing source.
+If set to ``true``, MapProxy will add a ``Cache-Status`` HTTP header to the response, indicating if it originated from the mapproxy layer cache or from its backing source.
 Possible header values are ``HIT`` if the defined cache could provide the result, otherwise ``MISS``

 .. versionadded:: 1.15.2